ksnortum/wordle-python/README.md

 ## Colors

 Being red/green colorblind, I am sensitive to the choice of colors.
 The NYTimes version of Wordle uses orange and green, which are very hard for me to tell apart.
-So the letters that are in the right place are green, but the background is light grey.
+So I made the letters that are in the right place white, but on a green background.
 This makes it easy for me to distinguish the two, but is still the color scheme that most people are used to.
+Letters in the wrong place but in the word are light red because orange is not available.

 ## Dictionary